Why North Korea still hates the United States

 Works of poetry and art are also attributed to him -- and lionized by North Koreans.

 An example of this is the play, "The Sea of Blood."
 Considered among the country's most important cultural works, it tells the story of a poor farmer who joins the fight against the Japanese occupation.
-He is killed, but his wife, who joins the Communist resistance, goes on to help defeat the Japanese.
+He is killed, but his wife, who joins the communist resistance, goes on to help defeat the Japanese.

 The play -- which is quite violent and carries strong ethnocentric undertones, North Korea analysts say -- is a key juche text, due to its courageous, independent and patriotic protagonist.